 Jalal is a Partner at Bird & Bird, Head of the firm's International Arbitration Practice in Paris.
 He acts mainly as a counsel in a variety of sectors.
 He is also an arbitrator and an expert.
-He is Chair of the CIArb European Branch, but also member of the ICC Court and Lebanon’s UNCITRAL Representative.
-Jalal is qualified to practice in Beirut, Paris and New York.
+He is today chair of the CIArb European Branch.

 What is your current role?

 I am also a partner with Bird & Bird and head there our International Arbitration group in Paris.
 My practice covers notably Europe, Africa and the MENA region, focusing on international disputes and foreign investments.
-I am also Lebanon’s UNCITRAL representative, a member of the ICC Court and the vice-chair of the IBA Arab Regional Forum.
+I am also a former UNCITRAL representative, a member of the ICC Court and co-chair of the IBA ARF.

 What do you consider to be your biggest achievement in ADR thus far?

 Managing, after hitting some wins and losses over 10 years, in 2 separate cases – one of 1M€ value and the other worth more than 1bln $, but equally important for my respective clients – and roughly at the same time, to incite the parties to settle their disputes.